 top of page

 Adolescence is a formative period of self-discovery.
 For some, confidence soars where for others, insecurity reigns.
 There are best friends, sometimes friends, used to be friends, wish we were friends.
-Problems become increasingly complex, somehow too heavy to carry alone, but also too dark to share.
-Curfews are later, parties are wilder, aspirations are clearer, and pressure is greater.
+Problems become increasingly complex, somehow too daunting to carry alone, but also too heavy to share.
+Moments are bigger, mistakes loom larger, and pressure is greater.
 Heartbreak is harsher.
-It’s at once exhilarating and exhausting, and the uncertainty can feel endless: Questioning authority, questioning morality, questioning everything.
+It’s at once exhilarating and exhausting.
+The uncertainty can feel unrelenting: Questioning authority and morality and expectations and purpose and... everything.
+Self-empowerment teaches us to trust our instincts, make informed choices, and forge the future on our own terms.
 So much of self-identity is born and shaped by the moments that make up adolescence.
 Let’s make the moments count.

 Film Reels